sarahpearman/data-stories/final-project-main.md

 ### Intended audience

-*A few paragraphs that talk about the intended audience for your final data story.
-Include any personas and / or other information you've used that helped you narrow the focus.
-Talk about specific things you did to your final project to make it work for your audience.*

 I wanted this story to be accessible and compelling for multiple audiences.
 First, since I knew I would be presenting it in this class, I wanted to give enough background that it would make sense to someone without a great deal of technical knowledge or experience with information privacy issues.
 However, I also wanted it to offer information that would be of interest to someone who was familiar with the research in this area, since I would like to use this as a starting point for pitching more research on this topic (and potentially applying for more funding for such research).

 To make it accessible to a more general audience, I included the "brief history of voice assistants" section, which wouldn't really be necessary for an audience in my field, where it's generally accepted that voice assistants and Internet of Things devices are a growing and important space.
 I also discussed and included photos of some of the most popular smart speakers in case people were not as familiar with this category of products.
 This is also important since the terms people use for these products are often conflated.
 For example, the Amazon device is an Echo, and the underlying voice tech is Alexa, but people often use the terms interchangeably.
 This is fine in most contexts, but here it was necessary to try to disambiguate them to talk about some of the specifics of the applications of these devices on smart speakers.